 - calculate an acceptable concentration of pollutant and volume of discharge that complies with environmental standards at a receptor

-- decide where to put a monitoring point (eg at an observation borehole or natural spring) to check that you’re complying with your permitted discharge (under the Environmental Permitting Regulations 2010 this is known as requisite surveillance)
+- decide where to put a monitoring point (for example at an observation borehole or natural spring) to check that you’re complying with your permitted discharge (under the Environmental Permitting Regulations 2016 this is known as requisite surveillance)

 You can set a limit on your compliance points which can be used as a value to trigger action (at a physical monitoring point).
 If the limit is exceeded you must take action because there is evidence of a polluting discharge that could result in a breach of a compliance limit.